-- 47. The scope of application of regulatory back-testing, as referred to in Article 366 of the CRR, should be clearly documented. - 48.
-In accordance with Article 366(3) of the CRR, regulatory back-testing compares the hypothetical and actual changes in the portfolio's value ("hypothetical P&L" and "actual P&L") with the related one-day value-at-risk number generated by the institution's model.
-Therefore, the changes in value of all of (and only) the instruments and transactions entailing positions included in the scope of calculation of the VaR model should be considered in the calculation of the hypothetical P&L and the actual P&L. - 49.
-In particular, if the institution is authorised to apply the IMA for foreign exchange and/or commodities risk positions, and the banking book positions in these risk categories are included in the scope of the internal model, the institution should include these banking book positions in the back-testing and should clearly document how the actual and the hypothetical P&L of these positions are calculated. - 50.
+- 49. The scope of application of regulatory back-testing, as referred to in Article 366 of the CRR, should be clearly documented. - 50.
+In accordance with Article 366(3) of the CRR, regulatory back-testing compares the hypothetical and actual changes in the portfolio's value ("hypothetical P&L" and "actual P&L") with the related one-day VaR number generated by the institution's model.
+Therefore, the changes in value of all of (and only) the instruments and transactions entailing positions included in the scope of calculation of the VaR model should be considered in the calculation of the hypothetical P&L and the actual P&L. - 51.
+In particular, if the institution is authorised to apply the IMA for foreign exchange and/or commodities risk positions, and the banking book positions in these risk categories are included in the scope of the internal model, the institution should include these banking book positions in the back-testing and should clearly document how the actual and the hypothetical P&L of these positions are calculated. - 52.
 Regarding positions in the banking book that are included in the IMA, only the changes in value of market data pertaining to FX risk and commodity risk should be taken into account in the calculation of the actual and the hypothetical P&L. Only for those instruments or transactions where the separation of the positions stemming from risk categories other than FX risk or commodities risk (for example, risk of debt instruments) is operationally challenging or its effect on the total P&L is immaterial, an institution may include changes in value of market parameters pertaining to all risk categories in the actual and the hypothetical P&L. Institutions should be able to justify the immateriality or the operational challenge, if applicable.
-In particular, considering only the effect of FX risk in the actual and the hypothetical P&L is not deemed to be operationally challenging. - 51.
-Positions excluded from the calculation of the own funds requirements for market risk on the basis of a permission granted by the competent authorities under Article 352(2) of the CRR (i.e. (i) positions taken in order to hedge against the adverse effect of the exchange rate on the institution's capital ratios, or (ii) positions which an institution has which relate to items that are already deducted in the calculation of own funds) should also be excluded from the scope of application of the back-testing. - 52.
-Positions that are excluded from the regulatory trading book for the purpose of calculating capital requirements on the basis of Article 106(3) of the CRR (i.e. internal or external credit derivative hedges for banking book credit risk
+In particular, considering only the effect of FX risk in the actual and the hypothetical P&L is not deemed to be operationally challenging.

-- exposure or counterparty risk exposure) should also be excluded from the scope of application of the back-testing. - 53.
+- 53. Positions excluded from the calculation of the own funds requirements for market risk on the basis of a permission granted by the competent authorities under Article 352(2) of the CRR (i.e. (i) positions taken in order to hedge against the adverse effect of the exchange rate on the institution's capital ratios, or (ii) positions which an institution has which relate to items that are already deducted in the calculation of own funds) should also be excluded from the scope of application of the back-testing. - 54.
 In accordance with Article 386(3) of the CRR, eligible hedges that are included in the calculation of own funds requirements for CVA risk must not be included in the calculation of the own funds requirements for specific risk.
-Therefore, the change in value of those positions that are attributable to specific risk of those eligible hedges should also be excluded from the actual and the hypothetical P&L. However, if the own funds requirements for general risk of these eligible hedges are calculated using the VaR model (see paragraph 10), the change in value of those positions that are attributable to general risk should be included in the actual and in the hypothetical P&L. - 54.
+Therefore, the change in value of those positions that are attributable to specific risk of those eligible hedges should also be excluded from the actual and the hypothetical P&L. However, if the own funds requirements for general risk of these eligible hedges are calculated using the VaR model (see paragraph 10), the change in value of those positions that are attributable to general risk should be included in the actual and in the hypothetical P&L. - 55.
 Hedges which under Article 386(3) of the CRR are not eligible hedges for regulatory CVA should be included in the VaR calculation and in the scope of calculation of the hypothetical P&L and the actual P&L for back-testing.